miklevin/Pipulate.com/software.md

 want to, but you really can't.
 You'll just get the benefits without thinking about it.

-> That ain't OO that's the way you do it
+> That ain't OO that's the way you do it;
-> Namespace for nothin' and imports for free
+> Namespaces for nothin' and imports for free!

 Files can either run as stand-alone programs, so you could run foo.py directly.
 Or foo.py can be imported by other files as resources that get conveniently